 Over the year, our Chair of Council and Chief Executive met with over 90 representatives from different regulatory organisations, professional bodies and charities, as well as various government ministers and civil servants across the UK.
-These meetings are an important way in which we build effective relationships to ensure that we are able to influence the wider policy agenda on key issues like reforming professional healthcare regulation and the potential regulation of medical associate professionals.
+These meetings are an important way in which we build effective relationships to ensure that we are able to influence the wider policy agenda.